lilynuraini/lily/content/post/2022-01-17-will-the-real-valuable-customers-please-stand-up/Olist.md

-According to the chart, first-time customers and customers who are most frequent with high recency are likely to be alive.
+According to the chart, first-time customers and customers who are most frequent with high recency are likely to be alive

 ```python